anoopj/anoopj.github.io/_posts/2016-08-04-large-codebases.md

 ---

 One of my colleagues asked for advice on ramping up on large codebases.
-This is a complex topic where there is no right answer, but I'll try to summarize what I learned over the years.
+This is a complex topic where there is no one right answer, but I'll try to briefly summarize what I learned over the years.

 ## Understand the software from the user perspective